rajath-optit/spring_with_nodeport/README.md

 output
 ![image](https://github.com/rajath-optit/spring_with_nodeport/assets/128474801/6cf6cc8c-99c4-4c33-962d-64fe2f3fac85)

-[you may get error if used https] [check python-ingress Repo to tackle this issue.]
+[you may get error if used https] [check Recipe Management System with-ingress Repo to tackle this issue.]

 -After using nodeport the application was accessable from allocated port(30080) -[Accesable from every node in vm that is connected to kubernetes]